 Some European countries such as Poland are an exception.
 In Polish the word for tea isn’t related to either of the pronunciations mentioned above, but comes from the word ‘herb’: herbata.

 Export to Countries Neighboring China

-At the same time the Dai, Miao, and Yi minorities Southwestern part of China also started exporting tea to neighboring countries, such as Laos, Burma, Cambodia.
+At the same time the Dai, Miao, and Yi minorities in the Southwestern part of China also started exporting tea to neighbouring countries, such as Laos, Burma, Cambodia.
 As these ethnic minorities pronounce tea as ‘la’ the importing countries are using the same term in their languages.